 At ScienceSoft, we use Kanban approach to manage a software development project without clear iterations.
 The project activities are split into small tasks to be performed within several working days.
 The tasks are assigned to team members and added to the Kanban board, which is split into different columns according to the status of the tasks in each column (e.g., to be done, in progress, completed).
 As the status of a task changes, a responsible team member moves the task from one column to another.

 Planning participants: A project owner, a project manager, business analysts, team leads of the teams involved in the project (designers, developers, testers, data analysts and so on).

 Planning specifics: Kanban has no separate planning stage.
 The communication with a project owner in a Kanban project is ongoing, and new change requests and tasks for the project team can be discussed and added to the Kanban board throughout the entire cooperation.

 - Project plan updates in linear models call for the need to revise the full scope of the initially planned activities and benchmarks, which leads to a prolonged project time frame and increased investments.
-To avoid this, at the beginning of the project, the project owner should state all their business needs to be solved with the developed solution, and the BA should be accurate in translating these needs into the requirements that will be used for project planning.
+To avoid this, at the beginning of the project we encourage the project owner to state all their business needs to be solved with the developed solution, and our BA pays close attention to accurately translating these needs into the requirements that will be used for project planning.

 - In Waterfall, it’s difficult to plan the efforts for debugging effectively.
 Even if testing is given enough attention to, poor code quality may result in more time for debugging and, as a result, missed project deadlines.
-A possible way to avoid this pitfall is to plan code quality control activities throughout the project.
+At ScienceSoft, we avoid this pitfall with planning code quality control activities throughout the project.